Ninagawa123/URDF_kitchen/README.md

 ### Libraries and pip

-We recommend creating a Python 3.11 or 3.13 virtual environment.
+We recommend creating a Python 3.11 virtual environment.
 Install dependencies with:

 ```bash